FelicienC/RRT-Dubins/README.md

 </p>

 #### Dynamic Environment
-In the dynamic environement, two options are available: the obstacles can either move or stay static.
+In the dynamic environment, two options are available: the obstacles can either move or stay static.
 In both cases, the tree is pruned of the unreachable nodes once they are passed.

 ```python
 from rrt.dynamic_environment import DynamicEnvironment